databricks/sqltools-databricks-driver/README.md

-# SQLTools driver for Databricks
+# Databricks driver for SQLTools

+> 📘 **Note**: The [User Guide](https://docs.databricks.com/dev-tools/sqltools-driver.html) contains comprehesive documentation about the Databricks drvier for SQLTools.

 This Visual Studio Code extension lets you run SQL queries against Databricks.
 It plugs into the popular [SQLTools](https://vscode-sqltools.mteixeira.dev/) extension.
 It supports the following capabilities: